digital-asset/daml/docs/source/app-dev/bindings-java/index.rst

 Before any ledger services can be accessed, a connection to the ledger must be established.
 This is done by creating a instance of a ``DamlLedgerClient`` using one of the factory methods ``DamlLedgerClient.forLedgerIdAndHost`` and ``DamlLedgerClient.forHostWithLedgerIdDiscovery``.
 This instance can then be used to access service clients directly, or passed to a call to ``Bot.wire`` to connect a ``Bot`` instance to the ledger.

-.. this anchor is kept around to not break existing links
-.. _ledger-api-java-bindings-authentication:

 .. _ledger-api-java-bindings-authorization:

 Authorizing